 How to Apply: Nit combing is not necessary for this treatment.
-Similar with Ivermectin, the suspension must be applied to dry hair and scalp and left on for approximately 10 minutes, then rinsed off with water.
+Similar to Ivermectin, the suspension must be applied to dry hair and scalp and left on for approximately 10 minutes, then rinsed off with water.
 Repeat treatments are not typically done when this medication is used.

 Warning: This treatment is not suitable for babies under six months of age.

 How to Apply: A nit comb must be used to apply this lotion.
 Apply on dry scalp and hair for at least 10 minutes or until it is completely saturated and then rinse out with water.
 Repeat the treatment when necessary.
 The lotion can kill the lice, but not the eggs.

 Warning: This product is safe to use for pregnant and breastfeeding mothers but not suitable for babies under six months.